sillywalk/how-to/Kubrick.md

 # Preparing a development Environement on Kubrick

+In this tutorial, I walk through how to setup the Kubrick cluster to start prototyping and deploying your tensorflow application.

-## Contents
+# Contents
 [1.
 Why use anaconda?](#1-why-use-anaconda)

 [2.
 Setting up Anaconda](#2-Setting-up-Anaconda)

 [3.
 Running a Remote Jupyter Notebook on host](#3-running-a-remote-jupyter-notebook-on-host)

-### 1. Why use anaconda?
+## 1. Why use anaconda?
-I run into a number of problems installing and running tensorflow in the preinstalled python environment on Kubrick.
+I ran into a number of problems installing and running tensorflow in the preinstalled python environment on Kubrick.

 To name a few:

 + Just installing `tensorflow` with `pip install tensorflow` was straight forward.
 But this version did not make use of GPUs on Kubrick.

 + So, I tried `tensorflow-gpu` with `pip install tensorflow-gpu`.
 But, this is where the problems started.
 This installed tensorflow-gpu, however, I ran into a number of issues with linking `libcublas`, `cudatoolkit`, and `cudnn`.
-This is what I got when doing `import tensorflow`
+This is what I got when doing `import tensorflow`:

 ```sh
 ---------------------------------------------------------------------------